Topstitch/developer-time-tracker/outline.md

 * CHECK for CLEAN and HAPPY code

 Thursday
-* Is get root path necessary after redirected to???
+-Is get root path necessary after redirected to??? do the follow_redirect ! or no?
+* Break up giant test or not???